tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Variable scope

-A variable's *scope* is the region of the program where it is visible, i.e. it can be referenced.
+A variable’s *scope* is the region of the program where it is visible, i.e. it can be referenced.
 You can limit the scope of a variable by declaring it inside a block of code delineated by curly braces:

 ```javascript